Atal Bihari Vajpayee: Early political career (1947–1975)

 In 1951, Vajpayee was seconded by the RSS, along with Deendayal Upadhyaya, to work for the newly formed Bharatiya Jana Sangh, a Hindu right-wing political party associated with the RSS.
 He was appointed as a national secretary of the party in charge of the Northern region, based in Delhi.
 He soon became a follower and aide of party leader Syama Prasad Mukherjee.
 In the 1957 Indian general election, Vajpayee contested elections to the Lok Sabha, the lower house of the Indian Parliament.
 He lost to Raja Mahendra Pratap in Mathura, but was elected from Balrampur.

 He was influenced by Jawaharlal Nehru to the extent that he mirrored his style, diction, and tone of his speeches.
 Nehru's influence was also evident in Vajpayee's leadership.
 In the Lok Sabha his oratorial skills so impressed Prime Minister Nehru that he predicted that Vajpayee would someday become the prime minister of India.
 On the occasion of Nehru's death on 27 May 1964, Vajpayee termed him as "the orchestrator of the impossible and inconceivable" and likened him to Hindu god Rama.

 Vajpayee's oratorial skills won him the reputation of being the most eloquent defender of the Jana Sangh's policies.
 After the death of Upadhyaya, the leadership of the Jana Sangh passed to Vajpayee.
 He became the national president of the Jana Sangh in 1968, running the party along with Nanaji Deshmukh, Balraj Madhok and L. K. Advani.

 Political philosophy

 Analysts describe Vajpayee's political outlook as a synthesis of cultural nationalism, democratic pluralism, and pragmatic statecraft.
 His speeches frequently invoked India's long civilisational history, presenting national development as a moral and cultural project as much as a political one.
 Several scholars identify his approach as a conciliatory variant of Indian conservatism that sought to bring traditional cultural values into engagement with modern democratic governance.
+The Sangh's emphasis on self-cultivation and disciplined nation-building left a lasting mark on Vajpayee's early worldview.
 Civilisational nation-building narrative started by Vajpayee paved the roots of upcoming BJP Modi government's policies of India First, etc.